Steve O'Hara is available as a mediator in select cases as well as an expert witness and lawyering coach. Here he provides some comments:

 Take trust and estate litigation as an example.
 Being able to speak and be heard can help satisfy a disgruntled beneficiary.
 A disgruntled beneficiary, in my experience, has two characteristics.
 One, the beneficiary is angry.
 Two, the beneficiary is on a sincere quest for the truth.
 Unfortunately, anger can impair the disgruntled beneficiary's ability to evaluate information, and thus the disgruntled beneficiary may never be satisfied.

-Indeed, anger can be dangerous in litigation - just like in contact sports, such as boxing where an opponent can get hurt or killed.
+Indeed, anger can be dangerous in litigation - just like in contact sports, such as boxing where an opponent can get hurt or even killed.
 Anger in litigation can kill an opposing party with worry and certainly can kill assets in trusts and estates by causing their liquidation to pay attorney fees and costs and expert witness fees and costs.

 Mediation, and particularly the opportunity to speak and be heard, can reduce if not eliminate a party's anger and thus hasten settlement.